python-semantic-release/python-semantic-release/docs/configuration.rst

 ``commit_message``
     Long description to append to the version number.
 This can be useful to skip pipelines in your CI tool

+``dist_path``
+    The relative path to the folder for dists configured for setuptools.
+This allows for customized setuptools processes.
+Default dist.

+``remove_dist``
+    Flag for whether the dist folder should be removed after a release.
+Default: true